bayesiains/nflows/README.md

 }
 ```

-The version number is intended to be the one from `nflows/version.py`, and the year/month correspond to the date of the release.
+The version number is intended to be the one from `nflows/version.py`.
+The year/month correspond to the date of the release.
 BibTeX entries for other versions could be found on [Zenodo](https://doi.org/10.5281/zenodo.4296286).

 If you're using spline-based flows in particular, consider citing the _Neural Spline Flows_ paper: [[bibtex]](https://gpapamak.github.io/bibtex/neural_spline_flows.bib).